breezy64/pyhelicopter/README.txt

 The main program is in helicopter_game.py

-This game is optimized to run on the lab machines in 5-013 If you experience troubles with speed, you can alter the speed by doing the following:
+If you experience troubles with speed, you can alter the speed by doing the following:

   1. Go into agentsim.py and change the running speed (self._speed) in the do_run() method (line 213).
 Setting self._speed to a value of 120 is recommended